Another nice write-up about the meeting by Prasanna Parab.

 Click on any image for slideshow and more information.

-Female Meotipa sahyadri with its egg case, from the Western Ghats.
+Female Meotipa sahyadri in its typical posture.
 Photo: Atul Vartak.

 Eriovixia species with egg cases.
 Photo: Atul Vartak.